 4.9.4 How to Use Duration, JavaDate, OracleDate, and XMLDate Methods

 You can use the Duration, JavaDate, and XMLDate, OracleDate, and OracleDuration extension methods in a rule or a Decision Table.
-For more information, see Appendix B, "Rules Extension Methods".
+For more information, see Appendix B, "Oracle Business Rules Built-in Classes and Functions".

 To use a Duration method: